apache/iceberg/docs/spark-procedures.md

 feel free to drop the backup table.
 You can also explicitly pass  [`drop_backup => true`] to drop the backup table after migration finishes.

-#### Warning

-Currently, migrate renames the source table to create a backup table.
-Sometimes renaming a table is not a catalog level operation only and might result in actually creating a new folder corresponding to the backup table in your warehouse.
-In this case dropping the backup table after a successful migration could be dangerous because the metadata files of the newly created iceberg table might point to the files in the backup table folder in your warehouse.
-So, dropping the backup table with purge might actually delete the files in the [`table__BACKUP__`] folder in your warehouse.
-Since the metadata files are pointing to the [`table__BACKUP__`] folder you might actually lose your data.

-Furthermore, If your warehouse resides in object stores like S3, then rename is not an atomic operation and might result in data movement.
-This is not only expensive, but also cause correctness issues if rename fails.

-This issue can be observed for hive tables created using the [`STORED AS`] statement.

 #### Usage

 | Argument Name | Required? | Type | Description                                                                          |